wwiecek/wwiecek.github.io/_posts/2026-04-15-control-arm-sizing-note.md

-To give this a visual flavour: for $k = 5$, if equal ($n_T = n_C$) allocation gives about 80% power for some treatment effect, the optimal allocation raises that to about 85% at the same total sample size.
-(This plot was adjusted to a case where MDE is targetting 0.1 SD increase, but the gains from optimal allocation would scale accordingly.
-That is, the x axis is not relevant here.)
+To give this a visual flavour: for $k = 5$, if equal ($n_T = n_C$) allocation gives about 80% power for some treatment effect, the optimal allocation raises that to about 85% at the same total sample size.[^2] (This plot was adjusted to a case where the MDE is targeting a 0.1 SD increase, but the gains from optimal allocation would scale accordingly.
+That is, the x-axis is not relevant here.)

 ![Power gain from optimal control sizing when $k=5$ and the objective is five separate comparisons against control.](/assets/img/post_content/control-arm-sizing-note/allocation_power_curve.png)

+[^2]: The exact power gain depends on the effect size, significance threshold, and inferential setup; the sample-size savings in the table are the more general result.

+[^3]: To be more methodologically precise, the relevant design quantity is not correlation alone, but between-arm heterogeneity relative to sampling noise.
+High correlation is one way of describing closely related treatment effects, but whether partial pooling helps, and how much extra control is useful, depends on how large true differences across arms are relative to the uncertainty with which each arm is estimated.

 ## Borrowing of information across treatment arms